wp-plugins/bulletproof-security/readme.txt

 == Installation ==

 1. If you are upgrading BPS - download your backed up, customized or modified .htaccess files first before upgrading
-2. The new BPS .45.2 location for .htaccess files is /bulletproof-security/admin/htaccess/
+2. The location for .htaccess master files is /bulletproof-security/admin/htaccess/ as of version .45.2
 3. For new installations - If you are downloading the zip file from the WordPress Plugin Directory.
 4. Download the bulletproof-security.zip file to your computer and unzip it.
 5. Upload the bulletproof-security folder (including all files within) to your /wp-content/plugins folder.
 6. Activate the BulletProof Security plugin.
 7. Activating BulletProof Security DOES NOT enable any of the BulletProof Security .htaccess modes.
-8. BulletProof .45.2 includes Backup and Restore.
+8. BulletProof .45.3 includes Backup and Restore.
 Back up your existing .htaccess files first before enabling any BulletProof Security Modes.
-9. To enable BulletProof Security modes, click on the Settings link shown uder BulletProof Security in your Plugins Options page.
+9. To enable BulletProof Security modes, click on the Settings link under BulletProof Security on your Plugins page.
 10. Click on the Read Me First link at the top of the BulletProof Security Settings page.
 Enjoy!

 == Frequently Asked Questions ==